The Amazing Kreskin: Health and death

 Kreskin performed into his 80s, until a few months prior to his death.
 He stopped performing after being injured in early 2024, when he fell off a chair in his home while attempting to inspect a string or wire hanging from his ceiling.
 The fall led to health complications, and he experienced a period of poor health in the weeks leading up to his death.

 Kreskin died from complications of dementia at an assisted living facility in Wayne, New Jersey, on December 10, 2024, at the age of 89.

+He is buried at Gate of Heaven Cemetery in East Hanover, New Jersey with a gravestone that he notably had purchased and built in advance before his death.